gcp-development/quarkus-template-api/README.md

 ![image](https://user-images.githubusercontent.com/76512851/203150314-78105b67-7ae9-4cf8-a32e-0806b97611c4.png)

 Design-First: This approach fundamentally means any API effort — whether one or many in a program — starts with a design process.
 In this model, APIs are defined in an iterative way that both humans and computers can understand — before any code is ever written.
 The goal is that every team speaks the same language, and every tool they use leverages the same API design.
-The crucial difference here compared to an [others approachs](https://swagger.io/resources/articles/adopting-an-api-first-approach/) is that the design process is what ensures all stakeholders are involved, and their needs are satisfied in the creation.
+The crucial difference here compared to [others approaches](https://swagger.io/resources/articles/adopting-an-api-first-approach/) is that the design process is what ensures all stakeholders are involved, and their needs are satisfied in the creation.

 <h4>1) Use nouns for resource identification.</h4>
    For an easy understanding we should use this structure for every resource:<br>